mattimustang/optus-sagemcom-fast-3864-hacks/README.md

 ## Factory Default Passwords

-Listed below are the factory default passwords set on devices.
+Listed below are the factory default passwords set on Optus' devices.
 These get automatically changed from the defaults when you connect the device to the Internet for the first time.

-Leave the modem WAN/DSL ports disconnected if you need to access it using these passwords.
+Leave the modem WAN/DSL ports disconnected if you want to access the modem using these passwords.

 Stick a paperclip in the `RESET` button for 5 seconds to reset the modem to factory default configuration.

-try the passwords below.
+The passwords differ between modem models and firmware verions so try each one below until it works.

 | user | password | url |
 | --- | --- | --- |